raymondtju/futurspace/README.md

-# FUTURSPACE - Landing Page
+# Futurspace - The co-working Landing Page

 Landing Page created using Vite + React, and Tailwind CSS.